chakra-ui/eslint-plugin-panda/docs/rules/prefer-atomic-properties.md

 # prefer-atomic-properties

-Encourage the use of atomic properties instead of composite shorthand properties in the codebase.
+Encourage the use of atomic properties instead of composite properties in the codebase.

 📋 This rule is enabled in `plugin:@pandacss/all`.